 WBCS Selection Process 2025

 2. Stage 2: Mains Examination- The WBCS Mains Exam has been revised by officials.
-Now the total no. of papers in the mains exam is 10.
-Papers A and B are qualifying in nature.
-Six compulsory papers and one optional subject, consisting of two papers.
-Out of 6 compulsory papers, 4 papers are of the MCQ Type.
+Now the total no. of papers in the mains exam is 8.
+Out of the total paper, 6 compulsory papers and one optional subject, consisting of two papers.
+Out of 6 compulsory papers, 4 papers (Paper III, IV, V, and VI) are of the MCQ Type.
+The 6 compulsory papers are as follows:

 • The Mains Exam (Conventional/ Essay) is allowed to be taken only in Bengali/ English.